-Pursuant to the summons issued by the learned Regulatory Authority, the respondent no.1- builder appeared through its counsel on 11.10.2023.
-On 15.11.2023 the respondent no.2 appeared through its counsel and a petition to hear the case on the point of maintainability was filed on behalf of respondents Nos.1 and 2 on the same day.
-On 27.02.2024 respondent no.3 appeared though her counsel.
-Respondent Nos.4 and 6 also appeared on the same day through their counsel and filed a petition raising objection to the maintainability of the complaint case.
+Pursuant to the summons issued by the learned Regulatory Authority, the respondent no.1-builder and respondents no.2, 4 & 6 appeared through their counsel on 11.10.2023.
+On 15.11.2023 a petition to hear the case on the point of maintainability was filed on behalf of respondents Nos.1 and 2.
+Respondent Nos.4 and 6 executed vakalatnama in favour of a new counsel on the same day.
+On 30.01.2024, a petition was filed on their behalf raising objection to the maintainability of the complaint case.
+On 27.02.2024 respondent no.3 appeared through her counsel.
 On 27.03.2024 the name of respondent no.5 was struck out from the cause title of the complaint case on the prayer of the complainant on the ground of his death.
-On the same day the petitions challenging the maintainability of the complaint case were heard and the learned Regulatory Authority passed the impugned order on 22.04.2024 rejecting the same.
+On the same day the petitions challenging the maintainability of the complaint case were heard and the learned Regulatory Authority passed the impugned order dated 22.04.2024 rejecting the same.

 5) In the hearing of the appeal, the learned counsel for the appellants has submitted that the project has been completed on 11.01.2017 i.e. prior to the commencement of the RERA Act, 2016.
 It is further submitted that the completion certificate has been issued by a registered Architect under the ODA Act, 1982 and the builder has applied to the Bhubaneswar Development Authority for occupancy certificate on 29.4.2017 which is also prior to the coming into force of the RERA Act.
 Even the appellant no.1 has purchased his flat in the project vide Regd.
 Sale Deed dtd.
-28.04.2017 i.e. prior to the commencement of the RERA Act.
+28.4.2017 i.e. prior to the commencement of the RERA Act.
 It is further submitted that the learned Regulatory Authority vide its order dated 20.03.2023 in Complaint Case No.115 of 2019 (DN Oxypark Welfare Association Vrs.
 D.N.Homes) has dismissed the complaint case on the ground that the project therein was completed prior to the commencement of the RERA Act and so the Act has no application to it.
 It is further submitted by the learned counsel that when the order dtd.
-20.03.2023 of the learned Regulatory Authority in Complaint Case No.115 of 2019 is still in force and has not yet been over-ruled by this appellate Tribunal or any other appellate court, the learned Regulatory Authority has taken a completely different stand in the present case which is highly biased and unreasonable.
+20.3.2023 of the learned Regulatory Authority in Complaint case No.115 of 2019 is still in force and has not yet been over-ruled by this appellate Tribunal or any other appellate court, the learned Regulatory Authority has taken a completely different stand in the present case which is highly biased and unreasonable.
 Referring to the meaning of 'Completion Certificate' in sec.
 2 (q), 'Occupancy Certificate' in Section 2 (zf), and 'Competent Authority' in sec.
-2 (p) of the RERA Act and also the provisions relating to prior registration of the real estate project with the Real Estate Regulatory Authority under Section 3 of it, the learned counsel has asserted that the project having been completed before the RERA Act came into force and completion certificate and occupancy certificate having already been obtained, the Complaint Case is not maintainable.
+2 (p) of the RERA Act and also the provisions relating to prior registration of the real estate project with the Real Estate Regulatory Authority under Section 3 of it, the learned counsel has asserted that the project having been completed before the RERA Act came into force and completion certificate and occupancy certificate having already been obtained the Complaint Case is not maintainable.
 The learned counsel has accordingly made the prayer as mentioned earlier in paragraph-3.